mlrun/mlrun/docs/feature-store/transformations.md

 ## Supporting multiple engines

 MLRun supports multiple processing engines for executing graphs.
 These engines differ in the way they invoke graph steps.
-When implementing custom transformations, the code has to support all engines which are expected to run it.
+When implementing custom transformations, the code has to support all engines that are expected to run it.

 ```{admonition} Note
 The vast majority of MLRun's built-in transformations support all engines.
 The support matrix is available